rodion-arr/blog/drafts/2023/08/2023-08-28-minimal-nestjs-bootstrap.md

 I've created a repo with working example of Nest.js application covering all the items above, take a look - <a href="https://github.com/rodion-arr/nestjs-starter-kit/" target="_blank">nestjs-starter-kit</a>.

-Lets go over these requirements and see how they are solved in `nestjs-starter-kit`.
+Let's go over these requirements and see how they are solved in `nestjs-starter-kit`.

 ## Docker setup